-These timelines are no longer best practice, they are statutory, making the consequences of failure severe, including legal enforcement, tenant compensation, and mandated decants.
+These timeframes are no longer best practice, they are statutory, making the consequences of failure severe, including legal enforcement, tenant compensation, and mandated decants.
 Ultimately, it’s the capacity and flexibility of a provider’s contractor network that will determine whether these deadlines are met or missed.

 The Compliance Risk In The Supply Chain

-Many providers have made progress modernising their systems and resident services, but contractor supply chains often remain the most brittle link in the compliance chain.
 Having contractors “on the books” is not the same as being contractually, operationally, and digitally ready to deploy them against strict response timelines.
-Under Awaab’s Law, response time begins the moment a hazard is reported - not when it's triaged or manually passed to a contractor – which makes it imperative to have access to the right people for the right job at the right time.
-In addition, the pressure of a high requests volumes on mandated deadlines will mean that providers without a fast, scalable, tech-enabled contractor model face a high risk of breach from day one.
+Under Awaab’s Law, Day 0 of the applicable timeframe begins the moment a hazard is reported - not when it's triaged or manually passed to a contractor – which makes it imperative to have access to the right people for the right job at the right time.
+Especially for the resolution of emergency hazards, where the investigation and resolution of the issue has to happen in the same 24 hours.

 What Awaab’s Law Demands of Contractor Operations